 Imagine this; You wake up in your Tokyo hotel room to a chorus of cars honking during the morning commute, towering skyscrapers, with just a hint of smog in the air.
 You decide to grab your daypack and make your way to the subway station.
 After a brief one-hour train ride, you suddenly find yourself amidst the serene mountains, where birdsong fills the crisp air, and a sense of peace washes over you.

-Tokyo is the world’s largest city, home to a whopping 37.5 million people, and there is absolutely no shortage of things to do here.
+That’s the thing about Tokyo.
+It’s the world’s largest city, home to around 37.5 million people, and it will absolutely fill your days if you let it.
 But, if you’re anything like me, spending a week or more in this city can get a bit overwhelming; the crowds, the heat, the traffic.
-Trust me, you’ll end up needing a break from this chaotic metropolis.
+Trust me, you’ll end up needing to tap out at one point or another.
+I spent a whole three weeks in Tokyo, and I genuinely don’t think I could’ve survived if it were not for the day trips I took to come up for air every once in a while.

 Girl takes selfie while taking public transport in Tokyo, Japan.